anirun/JSProjectMode/README.md

 	⁃	make a button on each <li> to click to remove
 	⁃	choose fields to display (ie, FaRL, grade level, no score count, etc)

-2. How do you install this project?

-3. If you want to run this project, are there any special considerations?
+2. If you want to run this project, are there any special considerations?
 If so, what are they?
+ N/A